hyndex/DC-PLC-Madhurjya/README.md

 ## Architectural Overview

 `src/evse_main.py` orchestrates the charger logic.
-It links the QCA7000 PLC modem with a Linux TAP interface, invokes [`pyslac`](src/pyslac) to perform Signal Level Attenuation Characterization (SLAC) and, once a vehicle is matched, hands the session to the ISO 15118 stack provided by the [`iso15118`](https://pypi.org/project/iso15118/) Python package.
+It binds [`pyslac`](src/pyslac) and the ISO 15118 stack provided by the [`iso15118`](https://pypi.org/project/iso15118/) package directly to a standard network interface (for example `eth0`).
+Once a vehicle is matched via SLAC, ISO 15118 communication continues on the same interface.
 Each component is replaceable, enabling custom hardware front‑ends or SECC implementations.

 ## Getting Started